anniegbryant/info_theory_visuals/README.md

 pip install rpy2
 ```

-Sometimes this can be a bit of a headache depending on your operating system; worst case, you can copy--paste code into Python/R separately from the Jupyter notebook (described below) if you can't get `rpy2` isntalled on your computer.
+Sometimes this can be a bit of a headache depending on your operating system; worst case, you can copy--paste code into Python/R separately from the Jupyter notebook (described below) if you can't get `rpy2` installed on your computer.

 ## 🏃‍♀️Running the code